thebird/Swipe/README.md

 - **btnPrevId** Function - the ID of the element that you want to trigger the previous slide.

-- **bulletWrapperId** Function - the wrapper div that will contain the bullets related to your slides (you can style it at your free will in your CSS).
+- **bulletWrapperId** Function - the wrapper that will contain the bullets related to your slides (you can style it at your free will in your CSS).

-- **bulletClass** Function - the css class that you have created for your bullet, if not specified a default 'swipe-bullet' will be used.
+- **bulletClass** Function - the CSS class that you have created for your bullet, if not specified a default 'swipe-bullet' will be used.

 - **bulletActiveClass** Function - the CSS class that represents the active state of your bullet, if not specified a default 'active' class will be used.